 I would say the only real cost you can’t work around is the suit, but all in the advert could be recreated for less than £200 if you had to pay for everything.
 It wouldn’t work because it has been done before, but amazing TV worthy content doesn’t have to be expensive.

-Cadbury’s advert would have cost thousands (or tens of thousands, maybe even more).
+Cadbury’s advert may have cost thousands (or tens of thousands, maybe even more).
 If you pay your students and make sure you find real talent you can create great, original music/video content with your brand on show for peanuts.
 If you can get a YouTube sponsorship you will have created a whole new income stream.

 Big businesses spend millions sponsoring sports personalities in the hope they will perform a superhuman feat with their brand on show.
 Red Bull are the king of this form of viral marketing and it has worked.
 If you ask people to name an energy drink brand they will usually say Red Bull.